quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part06_5.1_Convergence.md

 :p How are time average and ensemble average interpreted differently in practice?
 ??x
 In practice, time average involves observing one long simulation to gather data over an extended period.
-Ensemble average, however, involves running multiple shorter simulations and then averaging the results from each of those simulations at a specific time point \(t\).
+Ensemble average, however, involves running multiple shorter simulations and then averaging the results from each of those simulations at a specific time point $t$.

 For example:
 - **Time Average:** Tim runs one very long queue simulation and logs the number of jobs every second for a million seconds.
-- **Ensemble Average:** Enzo runs 1000 short simulations, each running for 1000 seconds, and averages the number of jobs at time \(t\) (1000 seconds) from each simulation.
+- **Ensemble Average:** Enzo runs 1000 short simulations, each running for 1000 seconds, and averages the number of jobs at time $t$(1000 seconds) from each simulation.

 Both methods aim to approximate the long-term behavior of the system but do so through different approaches. x??